ksator/junos-automation-with-ansible/wait_for/readme.md

 Module: wait_for
+wait for a set amount of time for a port to become available
 Documentation: http://docs.ansible.com/ansible/wait_for_module.html
 Installation: this is a core module.
 It ships with ansible itself.

 Playbooks:
-- pb.yml: It checks if the port 830 (this is the default netconf port) is open on Junos devices.
+- **pb.yml**: checks if the port 830 (this is the default netconf port) and 22 (default SSH port) is open on Junos devices.

 Usage:
 ```